sammehdi/ck3-primogeniture/README.md

 # ck3-primogeniture
-A decision to enable primogeniture in Crusader Kings III
+Adds a decision to enable primogeniture in Crusader Kings III